Frances Granger: Playing career

 Granger initially played netball for South Canterbury but transferred to Canterbury in 1973 following her husband's transfer to undertake training.
 In Canterbury she moved from the Goal attack (GA) position to the Wing attack (WA), but returned to Goal attack when she moved back to South Canterbury.
-She made her debut as a member of the Silver Ferns, the New Zealand national netball team, against Singapore in October 1974, while en route to a tour of England, in which the team was undefeated.
+She made her debut for the New Zealand national netball team, against Singapore in October 1974, while en route to a tour of England, in which the team was undefeated.
 It was a new experience for her as the games were played indoors, whereas in New Zealand they were played outdoors.
 The following year, she was selected for the New Zealand team to play in the 1975 World Netball Championships, which were played in Auckland, New Zealand.
 Although that was the end of her national career, she played for South Canterbury and Canterbury over 16 years in total, winning several trophies and being selected on five occasions to play for the South Island against the North Island.